top of page

 DISC: A Practical Framework for Leading Diverse Teams

-One tool for understanding others is the DISC personality framework.
-DISC isn’t about putting people into boxes or excusing behaviour.
-Instead, it offers a practical way to recognise patterns in how people tend to communicate, make decisions, and respond to pressure.
+One effective tool for understanding others is the DISC personality framework.
+DISC is not about putting people into boxes or excusing behavior.
+Instead, it offers a practical way to recognize patterns in how people tend to communicate, make decisions, and respond to pressure.

 D — Dominant | Focused on Results and Action